YiyuanWang-001/YiyuanWang-001.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Yiyuan Wang, and I currently reside in ZhuHai, GuangDong.
-Now i am a Phd Student supervised by Pro.Wentao CHENG in HKBU-ZhuHai.
+Now I am a Phd Student supervised by [Pro.Wentao Cheng](https://wtchengcv.github.io/) in HKBU-ZhuHai.

 My research interests focus on **3D Computer Vision**, **Vision-Language Foundation Model**, and **Generative AI**.

 If you would like to communicate or collaborate with me, please send an email to: [YiyuanWang001@outlook.com](mailto:YiyuanWang001@outlook.com)

 📢**Recent News**:
+🚀🚀 I joined HKBU-ZhuHai as a PhD student in 2025.09

-🚀🚀 One paper(Graduation Thesis) accepted as Co-first in ICLR-2025
+🚀🚀 I obtained my Bachelor's degree with honors and was recognized as an outstanding graduate from BJUT in 2025.06 🚀🚀 One paper(Graduation Thesis) accepted as Co-first in ICLR-2025